nebielm/buy_-_sell/README.md

 ## Features

 - User authentication (Sign up, Log in, Log out)
-- Create, edit, and delete listings
+- Create, edit, and delete posts/ listings
+- AI-powered post description generation:
+   Users provide keywords, and the integrated AI API automatically generates a detailed and optimized description for the post/ listing.
 - Browse and search for items
 - Follow items to receive updates on changes
 - Follow users to stay informed about their new listings and activities